 Long-Term Care Ombudsman Notice

-Ombudsmen can be volunteers or paid employees of agencies that are independent of any long-term care facility.
-Services are free, confidential and available statewide.
+LTC ombudsmen can be either volunteers or paid employees of independent agencies, unaffiliated with any long-term care facility.
+Their services are provided free of charge, ensuring confidentiality and accessibility statewide.

-The Office of the State Long-Term Care Ombudsman is independent of the Texas Health and Human Services system.
-This ensures the state ombudsman and all program representatives advocate for resident interests.
-Ombudsmen work to solve individual problems and to change policy and law to protect residents.
+It is important to note that the Office of the State Long-Term Care Ombudsman operates independently from the Texas Health and Human Services system.
+This independence guarantees that the state ombudsman and all program representatives are dedicated advocates for resident interests.
+Ombudsmen diligently address individual concerns while also striving to effect policy and legal changes that protect the rights of residents.